Domain Adaptation with Incomplete Target Domains: Related Work

 Early imputation approaches use some general probabilistic methods to estimate or infer the values of the missing entries.
 For example, the work in \cite{dempster1977maximum} uses the Expectation-Maximum algorithm (EM) to handle latent variables and the work in \cite{honaker2011amelia} uses multivariate normal likelihoods for learning with missing values.
 These methods however require prior knowledge of the underlying model structure.
 Alternatively, the sequential regression in~\cite{raghunathan2015missing} provides a variable-by-variable input technique for missing value imputation.
 The multivariate imputation by chained equations (MICE) in~\cite{buuren2010mice} provides a multi-category representation of the chain equation.
 Then linear regression was used for the value estimation of ordinal variables and multivariate logistic regression was used for categorical variables.
 These approaches however can suffer from computational problems when there are too many missing variable values.

 Recently, deep learning approaches have been adopted for handling missing values.
 In particular, the generative adversarial networks (GAN) have been adapted as a common approach for missing value imputation.
 For example, the authors of~\cite{yoon2018gain} proposed generative adversarial imputation nets (GAIN), which imputes the missing data with a generation network.
 The AmbientGAN method developed in~\cite{bora2018ambientgan} trains a generative model directly from noisy or incomplete samples.
 The MisGAN in~\cite{li2019misgan} learns a mask distribution to model the missingness and uses the masks to generate complete data by filling the missing values with a constant value.
-Nevertheless, all these methods above focus on (semi-)supervised learning.
+Nevertheless, these methods focus on (semi-)supervised learning.
+In another work~\cite{requested} that has recently been brought into our attention, the authors propose to address homogeneous unsupervised domain adaptation with data imputation by learning a data generator after feature mapping in the source domain.
+In contrast, our proposed model addresses supervised domain adaptation with incomplete target domains, accommodating both homogeneous and heterogeneous cross-domain input feature spaces.

 \paragraph{Generative Adversarial Networks} Generative adversarial networks (GANs)~\cite{goodfellow2014generative} generate samples that are indistinguishable from the real data by playing a minimax game between a generator and a discriminator.
 DCGAN greatly improves the stability of GAN training by improving the architecture of the initial GAN and modifying the network parameters~\cite{mandal2018deep}.
 CGAN generates better quality images by using additional label information and is able to control the appearance of the generated images to some extent~\cite{mirza2014conditional}.
 Wasserstein GAN uses the Wasserstein distance to increase the standard GAN's training stability~\cite{arjovsky2017wasserstein}.
 As already reviewed above, the GAN based models have also been developed to address learning with incomplete data.